Skip to Content

 envExtra environment variables merged over process.env for child compiler processes.

 cacheDirRoot for compiled ttsc artifacts.
 Relative paths resolve against cwd.
-Defaults to TTSC_CACHE_DIR or the user cache.
+Defaults to TTSC_CACHE_DIR, else the workspace-local node_modules/.cache/ttsc.

 pluginsundefined = read project plugins. false = ignore project plugins for this instance.
 Array = explicit entries.